 - Spent Credits

-If you are using the generic type "Event", then first re-assign the event using our pre-defined templates:
+If you are using the generic type “Event”, then first re-assign the event using our pre-defined templates in Attribution Analytics:

-1. Navigate to Mobile Apps, and then click the mobile app in question.
+- Go to Apps, then click the mobile app in question.

-2. On the app overview page, click on the event you want to share, and then click Edit Details as shown in the following screenshot.
+- On the app overview page, click on the event you want to share, and then click Edit Details.

-3. Set the Event Type to the corresponding type (for example "Registration" for a registration event), as shown in the following screenshot.
+- Set the Event Type to the corresponding type (for example “Level Achieved” for a level set event) and click Update.

-4. The event now appears in your Edit Event Sharing settings for the Twitter integration.
+- The event now appears in your Edit Event Sharing settings for the Twitter integration: